SabrinaC043/teambuilding-profiles/README.md

 So that I can have quick access to their emails and Github profiles

-## Experience and Learning opportunities
+## Experience and Learning Opportunities
 * This experience overall was amazing because the building process helped to focus on modularization and class/ constructor functions.
 *Learning Opportunities*
 * refactoring filter in a way that permits singular array outputs instead of multiple.